-Another retro project that has been occupying my thoughts for some time now.
+Another retro project has been occupying my thoughts for some time now.
 I have a pair of Sinclair C5 electric vehicles (released in 1985) sat in the garage.

 So, first up is the outer gearbox housing.
 This differs from the original in that it is intended to be bolted to the motor for extra strength and also for those with motors with snapped "fingers".
 The original outer gearbox is on the right.

-To make these strong they will be printed in Nylon and Steel.
-As my printer is unable to print in these materials I am using the excellent 3D Printing Services of Shapeways to turn the designs into solid reality.
+To make these strong, they will be printed in nylon and steel.
+As my printer is unable to print in these materials, I am using the excellent 3D Printing Services of Shapeways to turn the designs into solid reality.

 Comments